LLMServe/DistServe/distserve/evaluation/docs/README-AE.md

-# DistServe Reproducibility Guide
+# DistLLM Artifact Evaluation Guide

-This file will guide you through the process of reproducing the results of the paper "DistServe: Disaggregating Prefill and Decoding for Goodput-optimized Large Language Model Serving".
+This is the artifact of the paper "DistLLM: Disaggregating Prefill and Decoding for Goodput-optimized Large Language Model Serving".
+We are going to guide you through the process of reproducing the main results in the paper.

-Since it is rediculously hard to rent a node with eight NVIDIA A100 80GB SXM GPUs, and (at least for us) impossible to rent three of them with Infiniband interconnect, we will provide a screencast for the OPT-175B end-to-end experiment (which needs three nodes).

-For the OPT-13B end-to-end experiment (which runs on 4 GPUs) and the OPT-66B experiment (which runs on 8 GPUs), we provide a python script for you to SHUA JI QI.
-Ideally it grabs a 4 GPU node in 10 minutes and an 8 GPU node in about 24 hours.
-We also provide corresponding screen recordings, if you find it annoying to SHUA JI QI.

 Here is a high level overview of the whole process:
-1. Create a docker container instance (pod) from our image as a GPU instance on RunPod (other cloud providers are also supported)
+1. Environment Setup: Create a GPU instance on [RunPod](https://www.runpod.io/) from our provided template with all the environment already setup.
-2. Run some toy examples to verify DistServe and two baselines (vLLM and DeepSpeed-MI) are working (for the kick-the-tires step)
+2. Kick-the-tires: Run some toy examples to verify DistLLM and baselines (vLLM and DeepSpeed-MII) are working.
-3. Run the full experiments
-4. Post-process the results and generate the figures
+3. Full evaluation: Reproduce all the main results in the paper.

-During the kick-the-tires step, only step 1 and 2 are required, which takes about TODO human-minutes and TODO compute-minutes.
-The full experiments will take about TODO human-hours and TODO compute-hours.
+## Environment Setup

+Follow the steps below to create a GPU instance on [RunPod](https://www.runpod.io/) with template `distserve-evaluation`:
+- Log in to [RunPod](https://www.runpod.io/) with the credentials provided in hotcrp.
+- Click `Pods` in the left toolbar.
+- Click `+ Deploy`.
+- Choose `A100 SXM 80GB`.
+- Click `Change Template` and choose `distserve-evaluation`.
+- Choose `GPU Count`: For Kick-the-tires, 2 GPUs are sufficient, which is usually always available on RunPod.
+For full evaluation, 8 GPUs are required and we provide a script to grab the machine automatically because 8xA100-SXM machine is a ridiculously popular resource on clouds and it usually takes over 1 day to grab the machine.
+- Click `Deploy On-Demand`: If the button is grey, it means this resource is not currently available.

+**It is appreciated to stop the instance when you finish the review process each time, we pay real dollars for the GPU hours :)**

+### Dataset Preprocessing
-NOTE.
-To save your time, we've preprocessed the datasets and saved them to `/app/dataset`, so you can skip the dataset preparation step.
-If you want to reproduce the dataset, please refer to `docs/repro-dataset.md`.
+To save your time, we've preprocessed the datasets in advance and saved them to `/app/dataset` in the template.
+If you want to reproduce the dataset, please follow [this instruction](repro-dataset.md).

-## Step 1.
-Create a GPU instance on RunPod

-*TODO human-minutes + TODO compute-minutes*

-(For kick-the-tire, 2 GPUs are sufficient, which can be easily obtained on RunPod)

-(Use the template called `distserve-evaluation`)

-## Step 2.
-Kick-the-tires
+## Kick-the-tires
 *15 human-minutes + 20 compute-minutes*

 Some high-level overviews and notes: